-T This is part of the colvar module
+This is part of the colvar module Timo to part of the corrai module

 Calculate a torsional angle.

 This command can be used to compute the torsion between four atoms or alternatively to calculate the angle between two vectors projected on the plane orthogonal to an axis.